1994 NFL season: Television

 This was the first season that the then-eight-year old Fox network televised NFL games, taking over the NFC package from CBS.
 ABC, NBC, TNT, and ESPN renewed their rights to televise Monday Night Football, the AFC package, Sunday night games during the first half of the season, and Sunday night games during the second half of the season, respectively.
 All of these networks signed four-year television contracts through the 1997 season.
 The league also signed an exclusivity agreement with the new direct broadcast satellite (DBS) service DirecTV to launch NFL Sunday Ticket, a satellite television subscription service offering every Sunday afternoon regular season NFL game.

 Fox hired several members from CBS, including its lead broadcast team of Pat Summerall and John Madden; and Dick Stockton and Matt Millen to serve as Fox's #2 team.
-For the new Fox NFL Sunday pregame show, the network hired CBS play-by-play announcer James Brown to be the host, and Terry Bradshaw as the show's lead analyst in basically the same role he had on The NFL Today on CBS.
+For the new Fox NFL Sunday pregame show, Fox hired CBS play-by-play announcer James Brown to be the host, and Terry Bradshaw as the show's lead analyst in basically the same role he had on The NFL Today on CBS.
 The then-recently retired player Howie Long and head coach Jimmy Johnson also joined Fox NFL Sunday.

 NBC fired O. J. Simpson after he was charged with murder during the off-season.
-The network also hired Greg Gumbel from CBS to become the new host of NFL Live!, replacing Jim Lampley.
+NBC also hired Greg Gumbel from CBS to become the new host of NFL Live!, replacing Jim Lampley.
 Ahmad Rashad became the show's new co-host, while Joe Gibbs joined Mike Ditka as the show's analysts.